 In the UK most tongue-tie divisions performed on infants are carried out by doctors with relevant training and experience (usually paediatric, ENT and oral surgeons) or nurses, health visitors and MWs with specialist training infant feeding (many are IBCLCs).
 Dentists with appropriate training in tongue-tie division in infants may also carry out the procedure.
 However, dentists in the UK have had difficulties in obtaining indemnity cover due to issues around scope of practice.
 International Board Certified Lactation Consultants (IBCLCs) are not registered healthcare professionals in the UK and the International Board of Lactation Consultant Examiners have issued an advisory statement on this stating that frenulotomy would fall outside the scope of practice of an IBCLC in the UK.

 Anyone wanting to train to do tongue-tie division needs to reflect on their suitability.
 The feeding issues that can be associated with tongue-tie are complex and division is often not an instant fix and there are often lots of other factors that have to be addressed.
 So it is essential that those performing this procedure have advanced breastfeeding skills (preferably IBCLC) or work alongside someone with advanced breastfeeding skills.
 UNICEF Baby Friendly courses are basic level, not advanced level.
+The course is for health professionals who are in direct contact with families and UNICEF state: Completion of this course does not equate to a formal qualification in infant feeding support.
 More information on advanced training in breastfeeding is available at these links:

 The charities below offer advanced training (breastfeeding counsellor level) to those who have personal experience of breastfeeding and can commit to giving their time in a volunteer capacity supporting other mothers in a breastfeeding counsellor role.
 The exception is the Association of Breastfeeding Mothers who also offer an advanced course to healthcare professionals without the requirement to have personal experience or work as a volunteer.